ConorG180/rushdown-mma-gym/README.md

   - [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create wireframes at the beginning of the project and aided in visualising ideas and features of the website
   - [Gitpod](https://www.gitpod.io/) - Gitpod was used as the integrated developement environment for the website and to deploy the website.
   - [Github](https://github.com/) - Github was used to host the project through Github pages.

-# Testing and bugs
-For all testing, please refer to the [TESTING.md](TESTING.md) file.

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: